DOV-Vlaanderen/pydov/docs/quickstart.rst

     )
     dataframe

-pydov will again load the required data and return the data into a Pandas DataFrame:
+pydov will perform the search and return the data that matches both the attribute and the location filters as a Pandas DataFrame:

 ::